PsiACE/psiace/src/content/post/2025-07-08-wasmtime-executor-for-code-agents.md

 ## The Point

-The real value isn't this specific implementation—it's demonstrating that **sandboxed AI code execution is achievable today**.
-You can take an existing agent framework, add security boundaries, maintain functionality, and do it all in a weekend.
+The real value isn't this specific implementation—it's demonstrating that **different sandboxing approaches exist for AI code execution**.
+While smolagents offers Pyodide-based sandboxing with Deno, wasmtime provides an alternative for local execution.
+You can take an existing agent framework, add security boundaries, maintain functionality, and explore different trade-offs.

 ## Try It